Daandelange/ofxBlend2D/README.md

 # Examples
 - `example-simple` : A bare-bones example of how to use the C++ Blend2D API, pretty similar to the Blend2D "getting started" examples.
 - `example-svg` : Loads an SVG to provide some `ofPath` which are converted to `BLPath` for rendering in Blend2D.
 Also has a GUI which lets you interactively change some parameters.
+- `example-svg` : A benchmarking and graphical comparison tool for comparing Blend2D rendering with native OpenFrameworks rendering.
+Also features saving a frame as PNG.

+# Contributions
+Contributions are welcome, don't hesitate to submit a PR or open an issue for talking about bugs or new features.

 # Future ideas
-- Implement as ofRenderer subclass (would need porting all `ofDraw...` functions to ofxBlend2D, but provide an easier integration with OF).
+- Implement as ofRenderer subclass (would need porting all `ofDraw...` functions to ofxBlend2D, it would provide an easier integration with OF).
 - Provide instructions for building libBlend2D as a library (*to prevent recompiling for every single project*).
 - Offline rendering outputting to files.